 There were no alternate areas within or adjacent to the project site that were considered to accommodate the Construction Compound due to adjacent 'No-go' zones and special constraints suitable to meet the requirements of site facilities adjacent to critical work areas.
+The Construction Compound location was also dictated by the position of the MCC building itself, which could only be accommodated in this location so as not to intercept with other critical construction works occurring in proximity (associated with the diversion, diaphragm walls or ramp construction).

-The Manningham North Compound is situated within the designated Project boundary and has been sited to avoid, minimise and mitigate impacts to sensitive uses, noting the location was selected as this site has previously been established for construction.
-There were no alternate areas within or adjacent to the project site that were considered to accommodate the Manningham North Compound due to current critical construction activities occurring (including diaphragm walls) and special constraints suitable to meet the requirements of site facilities adjacent to critical work areas.
-The positioning of the Compound allows work crews access to first aid and toilet facilities in safe proximity without having to cross Manningham Road to access the main Manningham compound.
+The MCC Compound is situated within the designated Project boundary and has been sited to avoid, minimise and mitigate impacts to sensitive uses, noting this location was selected as this site has previously been established for construction, while also being the only location to physically fit the crib rooms and facilities in the vicinity of the aforementioned works.
+There were no alternate areas within or adjacent to the project site that were considered to accommodate the MCC Compound due to current critical construction activities occurring and special constraints suitable to meet the requirements of site facilities adjacent to critical work areas.